NHL All-Star Skills Competition 2023: Explaining three new events taking place in South Florida - NewsBreak

 The 2023 NHL All-Star Skills competition took place Friday night, and while there were plenty of NHL players in attendance, the real star of the show was Sergei Ovechkin.
 The 4-year-old son of Capitals captain Alex Ovechkin got one of the biggest roars of the evening, helping his dad and Penguins captain Sidney Crosby in the Breakaway Challenge.

-What channel is the NHL All-Star Game on today?
-Time, rosters, format for 2023 event
+How to live stream the NHL All-Star Game: Schedule, start times, format and rosters for 2023 event

-The NHL's brightest stars are down in sunny Florida for the NHL All-Star Weekend with the main event, the All-Star Game itself on deck today.
-Unlike leagues like the MLB, NFL and NBA, there is no singular game anymore in hockey.
-Instead, fans will be treated to three shortened games.
+Wrapping up the NHL All-Star Weekend action is the always-exciting 3-on-3 in the NHL All-Star Game.
+Each division has a team with nine skaters and two goalies apiece competing in the single-elimination tournament.
+The Metro Division enters as the champions for 2022.
+Some of the biggest names in the game...

 Why the NFL changed Pro Bowl to new flag football game format in 2023